marcinjahn/technology-notebook/src/docs/programming/gtk/gjs.md

         import GLib from 'gi://GLib';

-        // package is GJS module for initializing and running the app imports.package.init({
+        // package is a GJS module for initializing and running the app imports.package.init({
             name: '@PACKAGE_NAME@',
             version: '@PACKAGE_VERSION@',